 Most large customers publish their supplier expectations either in their annual sustainability report, in their supplier code of conduct, or in their CDP Supply Chain disclosure.
 The trajectory through 2030 is generally available in the same source documents.
 The exercise of reading these documents in sequence produces a clearer picture of what your customer base will be asking you to produce in three to five years than any internal forecast can.

-3. What is the cost of preserving the option to install solar at our largest facility before July 4, 2026, and what is the cost of not preserving it?
+3. What is the cost of preserving the option to install solar at our largest facility now, and what is the cost of waiting?

-The cost of preserving the option is a function of the safe-harbor pathway selected (5% spend test or physical work test) and the financing structure (capex outlay, LOI, third-party financing, ITC transferability under Section 6418).
-The cost of not preserving it is the difference between today's incentive economics and the post-deadline terms, plus the additional customer-relationship risk identified in questions one and two.
+The cost of preserving the option is a function of the pathway selected (5% spend test or physical work test) and the financing structure (capex outlay, LOI, third-party financing, ITC transferability under Section 6418).
+The cost of waiting is the December 31, 2027 placed-in-service runway getting shorter every month the decision is delayed, plus the additional customer-relationship risk identified in questions one and two.

 The Brief Read

 Commercial solar in Illinois manufacturing is being evaluated by most finance teams as an energy expense and depreciation decision.
 For manufacturers serving Fortune 500 customers with public 2030 sustainability commitments, that framing leaves the most important variable out of the analysis.
-The July 4 decision in front of you is smaller than the full project commitment.
-It is the cost of preserving the option to act on today's incentive terms while leadership resolves the larger questions on its own timeline.
+The decision in front of you is smaller than the full project commitment.
+It is the cost of establishing a begin-construction date to act on today's incentive terms, on a December 31, 2027 placed-in-service deadline, while leadership resolves the larger questions on its own timeline.
 The customer-concentration analysis that should inform this decision is producible in days, not months, using public-source data: 10-K filings for customer concentration, sustainability reports and CDP filings for customer commitments, and standard solar economics for the capex math.

 Frequently Asked Questions